Whole grains are a great source of fiber and have positive health effects like a lowered risk of obesity and type 2 diabetes.

 You can also experiment with new whole grains that you may not have tried before, such as quinoa.

-Here are some different ideas for adding a variety of whole grains to your diet:
+Here are some ideas for adding whole grains to your diet:

 - Make a cooked porridge out of oatmeal or other grains.